JoshTickles/macOS/Glances-Grafana/Readme.md

 Using the glances.conf file in this repo copy it's contents and change the section marked _InfluxDB_ under the _Export_ header. this should be all you need to get going though you can tweek other sections too but I've been fine leaving them as stock.

+An important thing to note is the use of the _prefix_ line.
+Entering a value here will make it easier to identify which machine data to use in Grafana.
+If you set a username and password for your database don't forget to enter those details also.

 Once you have the .conf file ready you need to copy it to another folder to make everything work - kinda annoying.
 `cp glances.conf /usr/local/share/doc/glances/`